 Courchevel Hi/Lo is different than 5 Card Omaha Hi/Lo in that the first flop card is dealt face-up at the beginning of the hand, before the preflop betting round.

-In Seven Card Stud Hi/Lo, the low hand is played with an ‘eight or better’ qualifier, which means that a low hand must be, at worst, an eight-low to be eligible to win the low portion of the pot.
-(Low hands in Seven Card Stud Hi/Lo are determined in the same way as in Omaha Hi/Lo).
+Courchevel Hi/Lo is played with an ‘8 or better’ qualifier, which means that a low hand must consist of five different ranks of cards ranked eight or below, to be eligible to win the low portion of the pot.
+Low hands in Courchevel Hi/Lo are determined in exactly the same way they're determined in Omaha Hi/Lo.
 If there is no qualifying low hand, the high hand wins the entire pot.

 Also remember that straights and flushes do not count against your low hand, so making a qualifying low that is also a straight or a flush is a very powerful hand, that could win both the high and low halves of the pot.
 That’s called a ‘scoop’.

 Courchevel Hi/Lo can be played in the following formats:

 In Courchevel Hi/Lo, a marker called ‘the button’ or ‘the dealer button’ indicates which player is the nominal dealer for the current game.
 Before the game begins, the player immediately clockwise from the button posts the ‘small blind’, the first forced bet.
 The player immediately clockwise from the small blind posts the ‘big blind’, which is typically twice the size of the small blind, but the blinds can vary depending on the stakes and betting structure being played.

 In Fixed Limit games, the big blind is the same as the small bet, and the small blind is typically half the size of the big blind but may be larger depending on the stakes.
 For example, in a CA$2/CA$4 Fixed Limit game the small blind is CA$1 and the big blind is CA$2.
 In a CA$15/CA$30 Fixed Limit game, the small blind is CA$10 and the big blind is CA$15.